reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-classic-apis.md

 ### Executing HTTP GET Request to Get Specific Record

-Let us now see how to execute HTTP GET request to get a specific user record using a response handler:
+Let's now see how to execute HTTP GET request to get a specific user record using a response handler:

 ```java
 public class UserSimpleHttpRequestHelper extends BaseHttpRequestHelper {